 Defected Records (Deep House)

-There's a time and a place for house music, and that time is right now, in your actual house.
-Home entertainment remains the only entertainment for most of us, so go ahead and bring it home.
+There's a time and a place for house music, and that time is right now, in your house.
 Defected Records is a British independent record label specialising in deep house music and recordings, founded in 1998 and based in London.
 This playlist does exactly what it says on the tin, with over 25 hours of head-nodding tracks from the likes of FISHER, Gorgon City, Ferreck Dawn and Jack Back.

 Social Distancing Distortion